puppetlabs/bolt/documentation/bolt_project_directories.md

    it finds a directory containing a `Boltdir`, or `bolt-project.yaml`, or it reaches the root of the file system.
-3. **Default project directory:** If no project directory is specified manually or found in a parent directory, Bolt uses `~/.puppetlabs/bolt-project.yaml`.
+3. **Default project directory:** If no project directory is specified manually or found in a parent directory, Bolt uses `~/.puppetlabs/bolt/` as the project directory.

 ## World-writable project directories